 Independently organized, NaPoWriMo is much smaller than NaNoWriMo, so don’t expect your local library to organize NaPoWriMo nights — unless, of course, you want to organize one on your own!

 Some writers share their NaPoWriMo poems on their websites or via social media, and help spread their love of poetry while showing off their ability to complete the challenge.

 So we’ve got novel-writing in November and poetry in April.
 What about short stories?
-That’s in May (and sometimes September as well), and it’s called StoryADay.
+That’s in May and/or September (or whenever you want!), and it’s called StoryADay.

 StoryADay is a little different from NaNoWriMo and NaPoWriMo in that it focuses on completing a short story every day, rather than ending the month with a certain number of stories or a specific word count.
-The rules:
+But there are rules: